davidpallmann/hashnode-backups/cl69bddx90a1my6nvgim26xvi.md

 The AWS deployment tool for .NET CLI gives you an easy way to build and deploy .NET applications and services to AWS with the `dotnet aws deploy` command.
 We've previously looked at it in [Hello, .NET Deploy!](https://davidpallmann.hashnode.dev/hello-net-deploy), and the equivalent feature in the AWS Toolkit for Visual Studio in [Hello, Publish to AWS!](https://davidpallmann.hashnode.dev/hello-publish-to-aws).
 It's a guided, automatic experience.
 Although Cloud Development Kit (CDK) code is automatically generated, you don't get to see it or change it by default: a recipe supplied by AWS governs the infrastructure-as-code for your deployment target.

 The guided deployment experience is very nice, but what if you need to customize it?
 What if you need to add a database, add permissions to a role, or override a property in the generated CDK?
 [Deployment projects](https://aws.github.io/aws-dotnet-deploy/docs/project/) is the feature that allows you to modify the CDK.
-The deployment tool can generate a C# deployment project, which you can modify to customize the resources deployed to AWS.
+The deployment tool can generate a C# deployment project, which you can change to customize the resources deployed to AWS.

 ![diagram-dotnet-commands.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1659209402624/6JE4Guekl.png align="left")